Zweikanalton

-Zweikanalton ("two-channel sound"), or A2 Stereo, is an analog television stereo sound and bilingual audio transmission system used in Germany, Austria, Australia, Switzerland, Netherlands, Croatia, Serbia, Poland and some other countries that use or used CCIR systems.
+Zweikanalton ("two-channel sound"), or A2 Stereo, is an analog television stereo sound and bilingual audio transmission system used in Germany, Austria, Australia, Switzerland, Netherlands, Malaysia, Indonesia, Serbia, Croatia, Turkey, Poland and some other countries that use or used CCIR systems.
 South Korea utilized a modified version of Zweikanalton for the NTSC analog television standard.

 Zweikanalton relies on two separate FM carriers.

 This offers a relatively high separation between the channels (compared to a subcarrier-based multiplexing system) and can thus be used for bilingual broadcasts as well as stereo.
 Unlike the competing NICAM standard, Zweikanalton is an analog system.

 Zweikanalton can be adapted to any existing analogue television system, and modern PAL or SECAM television receivers generally include a sound detector IC that can decode both Zweikanalton and NICAM.

 Technical details

 A 2nd FM sound carrier containing a second sound channel is transmitted at a frequency 242 kHz higher than the default FM sound carrier, and contains a 54.6875 kHz pilot tone to indicate whether the broadcast is mono, stereo or bilingual.

 This pilot tone is 50% amplitude-modulated with 117.5 Hz for stereo or 274.1 Hz for bilingual.
 The absence of this carrier indicates normal mono sound.

 The Zweikanalton FM carrier has to be 20 dB weaker than video carrier and 7 dB weaker than default FM sound carrier, to avoid video interference issues.

 Zweikanalton can carry either a completely separate audio program, or can be used for stereo sound transmission.
 In the latter case, the first FM carrier carries (L+R) for compatibility, while the second carrier carries R (not L-R.) After combining the two channels, this method improves the signal-to-noise ratio by reducing the correlated noise between the channels.

 Carrier frequencies are chosen so that they cause minimal interference to the picture.
 The difference between the two sound carriers is 15.5 times the line frequency (15.5 x 15625 Hz = 242187.5 Hz) which, being an odd multiple of half line frequency, reduces the visibility of intermodulation products between the two carriers.
 The pilot tone frequency is 3.5 times line frequency (54687.5 Hz).
 The modulated tone frequency is 117.5 Hz for stereo transmission and 274.1 Hz for bilingual transmission.
 Absence of this tone is interpreted as a monaural transmission.